 -- Bob McQuiston, Classical Lost and Found (CLOFO.com, Y200227)

 Moszkowski: Orch Wks V1 (Johanna d'Arc: Sym Poem in 4 Mvmts); Hobson/SinfaVars [Toccata]

 One of my earliest childhood memories is of my mother playing machine-gun-like, rhythmically riddled passages on the family piano.
-Then as a teenager, I discovered these were from Moritz Moszkowski's (1854-1924; see 31 January 2016) frenzied Caprice espagnol (Op.
+Then as a teenager, I discovered these were from Moritz Moszkowski's (1854-1924; see 31 January and 31 October 2016) frenzied Caprice espagnol (Op.
 37, 1885).